iamabrom/amazon-cognito-vue-workshop/README.md

 ```shell
 node server.js
 ```
-Front-end application is now running at port 8080 and server is running on 8081, however, to be able to use WebAuthn we need to enable HTTPS protocol for the web app and also create a rule that allows requests to /authn route to be directed to a diffrent port (the port of the backend application)
+Front-end application is now running at port 8080 and server is running on 8081, however, to be able to use WebAuthn we need to enable HTTPS protocol for the web app and also create a rule that allows requests to /authn route to be directed to a different port (the port of the backend application)

 To do that, we will use NGINX as configured in next step.

 #### Install and configure NGINX

-NGINX installation depends on your environment, commands may be diffrent but the configuration steps and configuration data should be the same.
+NGINX installation depends on your environment, commands may be different but the configuration steps and configuration data should be the same.

 ###### Install NGINX
 ```shell